m-podolski/backup-script/README.md

 All options are configured with extensive logging and progress display.

 - **Scarab Archive:** Non-existing files at the source will be deleted from an existing backup.
 Works recursively.
-Keeps symlinks, permissions, modification-times, access times, creation times, groups, owner, device properties and special files.
+Keeps symlinks, permissions, modification-times, access times, groups, owner, device properties and special files.
 Files can be excluded with `.rsync-filter`.
 - **Scarab Archive with hardlinks:** Also keeps hardlinks.
 May be slower
 - **Custom:** Enter any flags as a string which will be passed directly to the `rsync`-command.
 - **(Dry Run) "Option"** All options can be started as a dry run with extensive logging.